Description

 Tried: Decode the raw sample values directly as ASCII without stripping the noise digits first.

-Raw samples range from about 1000 to 8509, which are all multi-digit integers far outside the printable ASCII range (32-126).
-Feeding them directly to chr() or bytearray() produces garbage or raises an error.
-The noise stripping step - taking only the first two digits via int(str(s)[:2]) - is required to collapse the 16 noisy levels back to their clean quantized values before the rank lookup.
+Raw samples run from about 1000 to 8509, well outside the printable ASCII range.
+Feed them to chr() or bytearray() and you get garbage or an error.
+Stripping the noise, by keeping only the first two digits, collapses the 16 noisy levels back to their clean quantized values before the rank lookup.

 Tried: Assume the 16 unique values map directly to ASCII characters instead of hex nibbles, and build the string by looking up chr(unique.index(v)) for each sample.

-There are only 16 distinct levels, so mapping them to indices 0-15 gives values in the non-printable control-character range.
-ASCII flag characters like 'p', 'i', 'c' have values well above 15.
-The correct approach uses the 16 levels as hex digits (0-f), concatenates them into a hex string, and then decodes the whole hex string to ASCII - two samples per output character, not one.
+With only 16 distinct levels, mapping them to 0 through 15 lands entirely in the non-printable control range, while flag characters like p, i, and c sit far above 15.
+Treat the levels as hex digits instead, concatenate them into a hex string, and decode that to ASCII: two samples per output character, not one.

 Learn more